CoffeeVampir3/Unity-Behaviour-Graph/README.md

 (Name Pending) Behaviour Graph!
 Lightning quick, zero allocations, 100/7 amazing graph for absolutely 0 dollerydos.
 Get a copy of your very own (Unnamed Behaviour Graph) today!

+# Change Notes:

+Added some QoL features namely colored nodes and the service/Condition nodes have reasonable sizing for their fields now.

 # Dependencies

 Note that this graph depends on both the (Sirenix) Odin Inspector and xNode.